YARA BELGIUM S.A.

 12 Apr 2022

-Their ask — Yara requests legally certain definitions of low-carbon hydrogen in the Directive text rather than delegated acts, and multiple emission reduction thresholds instead of a binary 70% requirement.
+Message — Yara requests legally certain definitions of low-carbon hydrogen in the Directive text rather than delegated acts, and multiple emission reduction thresholds instead of a binary 70% requirement.
 They oppose hydrogen blending in industrial processes and favor pure hydrogen infrastructure.
 They call for technology neutrality and non-discriminatory market rules.1234

-How it helps them — This would enable step-wise decarbonization projects that might otherwise fall short of the 70% threshold.56
+Why — This would enable step-wise decarbonization projects that might otherwise fall short of the 70% threshold.56

-Who loses — Climate advocates lose stronger emissions cuts from Europe's fertilizer industry achieving only gradual reductions.78
+Impact — Climate advocates lose stronger emissions cuts from Europe's fertilizer industry achieving only gradual reductions.78

 Meeting with Wolfgang Burtscher (Director-General Agriculture and Rural Development)